iknowjason/CMLab/files/puppet/puppet-lab-guide.md

 ### Puppet Windows Agent:  Apply the Manifest Changes

 1. On the Windows1 or Windows2 client, ensure that you have a Windows Powershell session that is **Run as Administrator**.
-Run the puppet agent:
+Run the puppet agent to apply the new configuration:
    ```
    & 'C:\Program Files\Puppet Labs\Puppet\bin\puppet.bat' agent -t
    ```